garpofficial/garp.readthedocs.io/docs/garp_v030.md

         "userId": "1",
         "playId": "353",
         "gameId": "27",
-        "typeId":
+        "typeScenario": "1",
         "requestId": "1590265383100_5"
     }

-In  version 4 the typeID has been added as optional element.
-The typeId specifies how the results for the ladder are calculated:
+In  version 4 the testScenario has been added as an optional element.
+If omitted data from the live nodes are delivered, otherwise 3 screnarions are provided.
+Use the test mode to verify and validate Your design.

-    "typeId": "0", or if not present

-    Normal ladder calculation, every entry of game play is ranked according to the score.
-This is used when players play in a single player mode

-    "typeId": "1"
+    "typeScenario": "1"

-    All game plays of a specific userId are added up and then ranked.
-    This is more a tournament style, where different players would play against each other
+    An empty ladder is provided.
+No game play is simulated.

+    "typeScenario": "2"

+    A ladder with three game plays with to coins in play is provided

+    "typeScenario": "3"

+    A full ladder with 25 game plays with coins in play is provided

 #### Successful case: